marwan116/blog/pages/posts/flaky_tests.md

     assert account.balance == original_balance
 ```

 This test is flaky because the `BankAccount` implementation is not thread-safe.
 This is because access to the `balance` attribute is not protected by a lock meaning that multiple threads can concurrently access and modify the balance attribute.

-More specifically, in the above test, multiple threads concurrently call the `check_account_by_charging_and_refunding_small_amounts` function, which performs a series of BankAccount `withdraw` and BankAccount `deposit` operations.
+More specifically, in the above test, multiple threads concurrently call `merchant.charge_and_refund` which performs a series of BankAccount `withdraw` and BankAccount `deposit` operations.

-Threads may interleave in a way that one thread runs `deposit` while another thread runs `withdraw` at the same time.
+But wait a minute, shouldn't the GIL (Global Interpreter Lock) save us from this concurrency issue?
 The GIL contrary to "popular fallacy" does not provide atomicity or synchronization guarantees for complex operations involving multiple bytecode instructions.

+What I mean here is that the GIL will cause threads to interleave but they can still interleave in a way that one thread runs `deposit` while another thread runs `withdraw` at the same time.

-To ensure thread safety in scenarios like this, you would need to use proper synchronization mechanisms like locks to protect critical sections of code, ensuring that only one thread can modify shared data at a time.
+To ensure thread safety in scenarios like this, you would need to use proper synchronization mechanisms like locks and sempahores to protect shared state in your code, ensuring that only one thread can modify shared data at a time.

-Pro tip, if you want to make it more likely that your test suite will catch this concurrency issue, it is recommended you:
+**Tip** if you want to increase the likelihood of your test suite catching concurrency issues, it is recommended you:
 - set a smaller switch interval to force the interpreter to switch between threads more frequently
-- run your test a reasonably large number of times
+- run your test more than once

-i.e. see the example below:
+i.e. Something like this:

 ```python
 # test suite - test_bank_account.py